THE FIRES OF POMPEII

 Lucius glared.
 "On the rain and mist and wind," he answered slowly.

 Rose didn't know much about circuit boards, only seeing them occasionally lying around Mickey's flat, back in the old days, when he was pulling apart computers.
-She did know, however, that they were not usually made of stone, and they didn't quite exist in Roman times.
+She did know, however, that they were not usually made of stone, and that they shouldn't have existed in Roman times.
 She stood, side-stepping to the Doctor, raising her eyebrows at him.
 He had his intrigued-but-worried look on.

 "Doctor, what's it for?
-They making computers in Ancient Rome?" she whispered.
+They making computers in Ancient Rome?" she asked.

 The Doctor turned back to her.
 "Circuit board technology wasn't developed until the 20th century.
 It shouldn't be here."